 I’ve been meaning to join for a long time.
 I think bicycling is extremely important, no matter how you do it.
 I also think it’s important for us to come together to advocate for ourselves because we remain a vulnerable and underrepresented population.

-What inspired you to donate both the bike you won in our September Member Drive and two of your own bikes to our Community Bike Build program?
+What inspired you to donate both the bike you won in our September Member Drive and two of your own bikes to our Bike it Forwards program?

 Bikes get old, and people move on.
 There was still a lot of life left in my old bikes, but I didn’t use them anymore, and I wanted them to get used.
 Same sort of deal with the prize bike.
 I will be riding bikes no matter what, but I imagine there is someone out there who could use and ride that bike, who otherwise would not be riding at all.

-New members like Nathan power our work in many ways, from providing funding for programs like our Community Bike Build program to elevating our voice when we speak out in City Hall.
+New members like Nathan power our work in many ways, from providing funding for programs like our Bike it Forwards program to elevating our voice when we speak out in City Hall.
 Sign up here to start your membership rolling today!